William White on SELF-DISCLOSURE AND RECOVERY SUPPORT SERVICES

 Self-disclosure within peer recovery support services draws upon the concept of the “wounded healer” (that people who have survived traumatic events or conditions may have experiential knowledge of great value to people facing similar circumstances) and the “helper principle” (the recognition that both helpee and helper receive benefit from the helping process).

 Ethical standards guiding other helping roles (e.g., addiction counselor, social worker, psychologist) should not be indiscriminately foisted on peer recovery support roles as the latter non-clinical roles are usually less hierarchical (partnership model versus expert model), of longer duration, span non-traditional service delivery settings, and are far less commercialized.

-Disclosures within the peer recovery support process fall into two categories: material drawn from the peer’s own addiction recovery or life experiences, and 2) material drawn from the collective experience of the peer as a member of a larger recovery community.
+Disclosures within the peer recovery support process fall into two categories: material drawn from the peer’s own addiction recovery or life experiences, and 2) document drawn from the collective experience of the peer as a member of a broader recovery community.

 Criteria I would recommend to evaluate self-disclosures by a peer recovery support specialist include the following:

 1) Was the disclosure strategic/purposeful/well-timed)?
 Does it meet one or more of the following objectives?

 c) eliciting hope for the potential and value of long-term recovery